Sioux Falls Downtown River Greenway

 - Contributes to an average increase of 50% in residential property values of a sample set within a half-mile of the site.

 Sioux Falls, South Dakota 57104

 Phase 1: $4.7 million; Phase 2: $3.7 million

-The Sioux Falls Downtown River Greenway creates a complete riverfront trail loop between Falls Park and Fawick Park on both sides of the Sioux River in Sioux Falls, North Dakota.
+The Sioux Falls Downtown River Greenway creates a complete riverfront trail loop between Falls Park and Fawick Park on both sides of the Sioux River in Sioux Falls, South Dakota.
 The greenway, initially implemented in the 1970s, went through an updated master planning process to increase pedestrian and bike access to the river and enhance the riverfront by incorporating upper and lower trails with public gathering spaces.
 The first phase of the project created an urban riverwalk, a pedestrian bridge, and an amphitheater for small events.
 The second phase increased the number of access points to the greenway and features a new plaza with an interactive water feature.
 Phase 3, which will be completed in the future, will extend the trail further along the river’s banks.
 The Downtown River Greenway vision has created important infrastructure for downtown and riverfront redevelopment to support entertainment, recreation, and economic development opportunities.

 - 1,550 ft of bike and pedestrian trails provide recreational opportunities.